try-supernova/developer-learn/docs/guide/design/index.md

 1. **Cursor Design**: Extensible Design recognizes that the cursor is an essential part of the user experience.
 Almost all components in Extensible Design use the default cursor.
 2. **Roundness**: Extensible Design uses a consistent border-radius across all components.
-3. **Color Palette**: Extensible Design uses a consistent color palette across all components. *The color palette is something very important we are still trying to get right, so although it is complete and consistent, Pluto's implementation uses grayscale colors.*
+3. **Color Palette**: Extensible Design uses a consistent color palette across all components. *The color palette is something very important we are still trying to get right, so although it is complete and consistent, Supernova's implementation uses grayscale colors.*